Enriques surfaces with normal K3-like coverings: Abstract

 \section{Abstract}

-We study simply-connected Enriques surface in characteristic two whose K3-like covering is normal, building on the work of Ekedahl, Hyland and Shepherd-Barron.
-We develop general methods to construct examples in a systematic fashion, including the case that the K3-like covering is a normal rational surface rather then a normal K3 surface.
-Among other things, we show that an elliptic double point actually may occur.
-In this case, there are no other singularities present.
-Furthermore, we show that each of the 110 possible configuration of Kodaira types on rational elliptic surfaces with only reduced fibers actually do occur on a simply-connected Enriques surface whose K3-like covering has only rational double points, with one possible exception.
+We analyze the structure of simply-connected Enriques surface in characteristic two whose K3-like covering is normal, building on the work of Ekedahl, Hyland and Shepherd-Barron.
+We develop general methods to construct such surfaces and the resulting twistor lines in the moduli stack of Enriques surfaces, including the case that the K3-like covering is a normal rational surface rather then a normal K3 surface.
+Among other things, we show that elliptic double points indeed do occur.
+In this case, there is only one singularity.
+The main idea is to apply flops to Frobenius pullbacks of rational elliptic surfaces, to get the desired K3-like covering.
 Our results hinge on Lang's classification of rational elliptic surfaces, the determination of their Mordell--Weil lattices by Shioda and Oguiso, and the behavior of unstable fibers under Frobenius pullback via Ogg's Formula.
-The main idea is to apply suitable flops to the Frobenius pullback of a rational elliptic surface, to get the desired K3-like covering.
-Along the way, we develop a theory of Zariski singularities in arbitrary dimension, which is tightly interwoven with the theory of actions of height-one group schemes and restricted Lie algebras.
+Along the way, we develop a general theory of Zariski singularities in arbitrary dimension, which is tightly interwoven with the theory of height-one group schemes actions and restricted Lie algebras.
 Furthermore, we determine under what conditions tangent sheaves are locally free, and introduce a theory of canonical coverings for arbitrary proper algebraic schemes.